pyrometheus/pyrometheus/doc/model.rst

 systems explained here can easily be adapted to other configurations (e.g., isochoric or inhomogeneous reactors).

-.. _subsec:species:
+.. _subsec:thermokinetics:

-Species Conservation and Chemical Source Terms
+Chemical Kinetics and Thermodynamics
 ----------------------------------------------

 Our goal is to express, in as much detail, the chemical kinetics of